DinoChiesa/Gemini-Function-Calling/README.md

 endpoint.

-## Using Function Calling with Gemini, in detail
+## Using Function Calling with the Gemini API, in detail

 OK let's get started.